iadvize/documentation/Documentation.md

 ##### New message & reply reception (endpoint)

 Here is a full conversation example :
 1. 00:00 - The visitor sends _"Hi, are you there ?
-Shall we begin ?"_ in the conversation, the bot schedules a reply in 1 second with an _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
+Shall we begin ?"_ in the conversation.
+We call the new message reception endpoint with the message in the request.
+The bot schedules a reply in 1 second with an _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
-2. 00:01 - The operator/bot sends _"How are you ?"_, the bot schedules a reply in 3 minutes with an _"Are you there ?"_ message.
+2. 00:01 - The operator/bot sends _"How are you ?"_ in the conversation.
+We call the new message reception endpoint with the message in the request.
+The bot schedules a reply in 3 minutes with an _"Are you there ?"_ message.
 3. 03:01 - The operator/bot sends _"Are you there ?"_, the bot schedules nothing.
 4. 03:12 - The visitor sends _"Yes I'm here, sorry"_, the bot schedules a reply in 1 second with an _"How are you ?"_ message with two quick replies (_"Fine"_ or _"Bad"_).
 5. 03:13 - The operator/bot sends _"How are you ?"_, the bot schedules a reply in 3 minutes with an _"Are you there ?"_ message.